topofocus/active-orient/namespace.md

 ```

-By changing the namespace-scope with  'ActiveOrient::Init.define_namespace'  its always possible to
+By changing the namespace-scope with  `ActiveOrient::Init.define_namespace`  its always possible to
 change properties, include links and edges or to add  and remove classes in the Sub-Modules.

-ORD.create_class "hurry" creates a Ruby-Class »HH::Hurry« and a DatabaseClass »hh_hurry«.
+`ORD.create_class "hurry"` creates a Ruby-Class `HH::Hurry` and a DatabaseClass `hh_hurry`.
-This can be changed through redefinition of »ActiveOrient::Model.namespace_prefix«
+This can be changed through redefinition of `ActiveOrient::Model.namespace_prefix`

 ```ruby
 ## Deactivate Namespace-Prefix